-The application for 15 Churchill Scholarships in science, mathematics, and engineering is now open, with a November 2 (5pm Eastern Time) nomination deadline for matriculation in the 2021-22 academic year.
-Applicants for the one Kanders Churchill Scholarship in Science Policy should check with the Cambridge University graduate admissions portal and use the same deadline as the Gates Cambridge Scholarship in early October.
+The application for 16 Churchill Scholarships in science, mathematics, and engineering is now open.
+The next nomination deadline is Wednesday November 2, 2022 (5pm Eastern Time) for matriculation in the 2023-24 academic year.
+Applicants for the Kanders Churchill Scholarship in Science Policy should simply apply to the Master's in Public Policy by early October, 2022 (the same deadline as the Gates Cambridge Scholarship), and indicate that you would like to be considered for the award.
+For the Kanders Churchill Scholarship, there is no separate application to the Foundation and no nomination process.

 Apply to the Churchill Scholarship.